spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 If there are no errors or compatibility issues, Palette displays the newly created full cluster profile.
 Verify the layers you added, and click on the **Next** button.
 <br />

-### Review
 Review all layers and click **Finish Configuration** to create the cluster profile.
 <br />

 ## Create a Cluster
 Click on the newly created cluster profile to view its details page.
-Palette displays all the layers again and allows you to edit any of them.
-Click on the **Deploy** button and refer to the [Create an Edge Native Host Cluster](/clusters/edge/site-deployment/site-installation/cluster-deployment) guide to deploy a new Edge cluster.
+Click the **Deploy** button to deploy a new Edge cluster.
 <br />

 ![Screenshot of the Profile Layers success.](/tutorials/edge-native/clusters_edge_deploy-cluster_profile-success.png)